erkmenesen/AmazonSeleniumExample/README.md

 * [C#](https://docs.microsoft.com/tr-tr/dotnet/csharp/) - For obvious reasons.
 ## Last Words

-Feel free the get mess with this and contact me ❤️
+Feel free the get mess with it and contact with me ❤️